robertbasic/robertbasic.com-hugo/content/blog/reviving-the-for-this-week-project.md

 slug = "reviving-the-for-this-week-project"
-description = "Time to revive a neglected project and put it live." tags = ["for this week", "current state", "revive"] categories = ["ForThisWeek"] draft = true date = 2020-12-08T07:32:53+01:00 title = "Reviving the ForThisWeek project"
+description = "Time to revive a neglected project and put it live." tags = ["for this week", "current state", "revive"] categories = ["Programming", "Development"] draft = false date = 2020-12-12T12:50:04+01:00 title = "Reviving the ForThisWeek project"
 +++

 Way back in the summer of 2018 I've started a project called "ForThisWeek".
 It's nothing more than a glorified to-do application.
 I've used it mainly to learn more about some of the Domain-Driven Design concepts.
 Looking at the commit history, I've worked on it in the summer of 2018, then from November 2018 till May 2019, and then again from November 2019 till mid December 2019.
-Apparently I've put a decent amount of work in it, so if I want to have a project live, this one's a good candidate.
+Apparently I've put a decent amount of work in it, so if I want to have a side project live, this one's a good candidate.

 The idea for the project came from how I organize my life around [a weekly to-do list](https://robertbasic.com/blog/a-weekly-to-do/):